Key Takeaways

 Table of Contents

+This guide explains what cybersecurity games are, why they work, and how organizations can use them effectively.
 Looking for a practical playbook on cybersecurity awareness games?
 You have come to the right place, as we have listed down what works, why it works, and how to make it stick.
 Keep reading.

 The Role of Gamification in People Security

 Are you of the thought that gamification is just entertainment?
-No, it is more than that; It’s a science-backed approach to shaping habits and decision-making.
+No, it is more than that; it’s a science-backed approach to shaping habits and decision-making.
 And within the People Security Management (PSM) framework, games reinforce secure behaviors at scale.

 Motivation Theory in Action